jenkinsci/atlassian-jira-software-cloud-plugin/README.md

  }
 ```

-# Link Jira Service Desk Cloud with Jenkins
+### Creating change requests in Jira Service Management

-To automatically create change requests in Jira Service Desk from Jenkins,
+To automatically create change requests in Jira Service Management from Jenkins,
 you first need to enable Change management in your Information Technology
 Service Management (ITSM) project.

-To connect Jenkins to your Jira Service Desk Cloud project:
+To connect Jenkins to your Jira Service Management Cloud project:

 1. First, complete the Jira Cloud and Jenkins set-up steps listed above

-2. In your Jira Service Desk ITSM project, navigate to
+2. In your Jira Service Management ITSM project, navigate to
    **Project settings > Change management**

 3. Select **Connect Pipeline > Jenkins**, then copy the Service ID at the